dubovikmaster/parallelbar/README.md

 16, 17, 18, 19, 21, 22, 23, 24, 25, 26, 27, 28, 29]
 ```

-## New in version 1.0
-1. The "ignore" value of the `error_behavior` key parameter is no longer supported.
-2. Default value of key parameter `error_behavior` changed to "raise".
-3. The [pebble](https://github.com/noxdafox/pebble) module is no longer used.
-4. Added key parameter `executor` in the functions `progress_map`, `progress_imap` and `progress_imapu`.
-Must be one of the values:
-   - "threads" - use thread pool
-   - "processes" - use processes pool (default)

 ## Problems of the naive approach
 Why can't I do something simpler?
 Let's take the standard **imap** method and run through it in a loop with **tqdm** and take the results from the processes: